-The major factions that now dominate post-Saddam Iraq had been active against Saddam's regime for decades and received U.S. support after the 1991 Gulf war, even though the emphasis of policy during the George H.W.
-Bush and Clinton Administrations was containment of Iraq, not regime change.
+The major factions that now dominate post-Saddam Iraq had been active against Saddam Hussein for decades, receiving some U.S. support after the 1991 Gulf war.
 Prior to the launching on January 16, 1991, of Operation Desert Storm, which reversed Iraq's August 1990 invasion of Kuwait, President George H.W.
 Bush called on the Iraqi people to overthrow Saddam.
-The Administration decided not to militarily overthrow Saddam Hussein in the course of the 1991 war because the United Nations had approved only the liberation of Kuwait, because the Arab states in the coalition opposed an advance to Baghdad, and because of Administration fears of becoming bogged down in a high-casualty occupation.
-Within days of the end of the war (February 28, 1991), opposition Shiite Muslims in southern Iraq and Kurdish factions in northern Iraq, emboldened by the regime's defeat and the hope of U.S. support, launched significant rebellions.
-The Shiite revolt nearly reached Baghdad, but the Republican Guard forces, composed mainly of Sunni Muslim regime loyalists, had survived the war largely intact, and they suppressed the rebels by mid-March 1991.
+That Administration decided not to militarily overthrow Saddam Hussein in the course of the 1991 war because the United Nations had approved only the liberation of Kuwait, because the Arab states in the coalition opposed an advance to Baghdad, and because it feared becoming bogged down in a high-casualty occupation.2 Within days of the war's end (February 28, 1991), Shiite Muslims in southern Iraq and Kurdish factions in northern Iraq, emboldened by the regime's defeat and the hope of U.S. support, launched significant rebellions.
+The Shiite revolt nearly reached Baghdad, but the loyal, mostly Sunni Muslim Republican Guard forces had survived the war largely intact and they suppressed the rebels.
 Many Iraqi Shiites blamed the United States for not preventing regime retaliation against the rebels.
 Iraq's Kurds, benefitting from a U.S.-led "no fly zone" set up in April 1991, drove Iraqi troops out of much of northern Iraq and remained autonomous thereafter.

-According to press reports, about two months after the failure of these uprisings, President George H.W.
-Bush gave Congress an intelligence finding that the United States would undertake efforts to promote a military coup against Saddam Hussein.
-The Administration apparently believed that a coup by elements within the regime could produce a favorable new government without fragmenting Iraq, an unwanted outcome that many observers feared would result from a Shiite and Kurdish-led ouster of Saddam.
-After a reported July 1992 coup failed, there was a U.S. decision to shift to supporting the Kurdish, Shiite, and other oppositionists that were coalescing into a broad and diverse movement.3 The following sections discuss the organizations and personalities that are major factors in post-Saddam Iraq; most of them have carried over their own militias into the post-Saddam period.
+About two months after the failure of these uprisings, President George H.W.
+Bush reportedly sent Congress an intelligence finding that the United States would try to promote a military coup against Saddam Hussein.
+The Administration apparently believed that a coup by elements within the regime could produce a favorable government without fragmenting Iraq, an unwanted outcome that many observers feared would result from a Shiite and Kurdish-led ouster of Saddam.
+After a reported July 1992 coup failed, there was a U.S. decision to shift to supporting the Kurdish, Shiite, and other oppositionists that were coalescing into a broad and diverse movement.3 The following sections discuss the organizations and personalities that dominate post-Saddam governance; most of them have carried over their own militias into the post-Saddam period.

 Iraqi National Congress (INC)/Ahmad Chalabi.
-After 1991, the exiled opposition groups coalesced into "the Iraqi National Congress (INC)," which was constituted in 1992 when the two main Kurdish parties and several major Shiite
+After 1991, the exiled opposition groups coalesced into "the Iraqi National Congress (INC)," which was constituted in 1992 when the two main Kurdish parties and several major Shiite Islamist groups agreed to join it and adopt its platform of human rights, democracy, pluralism, "federalism" (Kurdish autonomy), the preservation of Iraq's territorial integrity, and compliance with U.N.
+Security Council resolutions on Iraq.4 However, many observers doubted its commitment to democracy, because most of its groups